 Choose your perfect fit.

-Ambience Enhancer is available in two editions, Lite and Standard, depending on your needs.
+Ambience Enhancer is available in 2 editions, Lite and Standard.

 Lite has simpler functions and is suitable for quick adjustments.
 It is ideal for adjusting the sound field of individual stereo tracks.

-Standard is the edition with multi-band processing and is ideal for adjusting the sound field of group busses and master tracks.
-It also supports multi-channel inputs and outputs, making it powerful for mixing surround and 3D audio.
+Standard is similar to the Lite edition except that it supports multi-channel in and out, making it powerful for mixing surround and 3D audio.

-Note that in order to use the Standard edition for mixing surround or 3D audio, your DAW must support multi-channel tracks.
+Note that in order to use the multichannel features, your DAW must support multi-channel tracks.